3-15: I Eat Cannibals

 Cannibal Grand Wizard: PROTECT GRAN' WIZARD!

 The Grand Wizard is making short work of a couple shrieking bandits; Jam speeds over to help.
-They go blow for blow with the Grand Wizard for a bit, but when the shrieking bandits fall, it becomes clear Jam is not going to win this fight alone.
-They may be better equipped but the Grand Wizard is just that bit stronger, forcing Jam onto the back foot with his powerful swings and keeping them enough off-balance that they can't seize much offence in return.
+They go blow for blow with the Grand Wizard for a bit, but when the shrieking bandits fall, it becomes clear Jam is not fit to win this fight alone.
+They may be better equipped but the Grand Wizard is just that bit stronger, forcing Jam onto the back foot with his powerful swings.
+They have little room to seize much offence in return.

 Outlaw Hana sees this and rushes in to help her friend.
 Ells, despite the fact that he's carrying the unconscious Cat, follows close behind.
 The three surround the Cannibal Grand Wizard, poking and slashing to wear him down until Outlaw Hana brings her polearm crashing down in a decisive blow.